← Back to work

 What We Tried:

-We surfaced ML-predicted biomarker reports or diagnosis dates directly within tasks to give abstractors a "head start."
+As one last hail mary, we surfaced ML-predicted biomarker reports or diagnosis dates directly within tasks to give abstractors a "head start."
 For example: "Patient was diagnosed on dateX and likely first progressed on dateY.
 If dateY is accurate, continue on to next progression.""

 Outcome: